Giordano Bruno and the Survival of Learning

 The second thing is, that this new impulse did not arise somehow from nowhere, but was the transformation of a much older impulse.
 I use the same word at this stage, leaving aside for the moment the question whether, before its transformation, it should properly be called an “impulse” at all.

-The third thing is, that this transformation amounted to, not the substitution of new matter for old, but something much more like a change of direction – “basic changes of orientation within the psyche,” Dr. Yates’s term.
+The third thing is, that this transformation amounted to, not the substitution of new matter for old, but something much more like a change of direction – “basic changes of orientation within the psyche,” in Dr. Yates’s term.
 And perhaps it is this third aspect, above all, which is particularly evident to us within the mind of Bruno, in the shape of his passionate adherence to the new Copernican astronomy.
 He was not merely already a Copernican when many were still committed to the Ptolmaic system; he was a man positively drunk with Copernicanism – so drunk that it permeated his every thought.
 Immanuel Kant is often referred to as the inaugurator of a “Copernican revolution” in psychology.
 I suspect that, when the history of philosophy is better understood, he will be seen as merely recording it; and that, if we want to observe the revolution actually happening, we shall do better to attend to the wedding ceremony, in the mind of Bruno, between Copernican astronomy and the Art of Memory.
 In the mind of Bruno – and of course elsewhere; but very conspicuously indeed in Bruno.

 I have been speaking about an “impulse,” about the Renaissance impulse in particular, and about the “transformation” of an impulse.
-What does that mean?
+What does the word mean?
 For it must not be forgotten that to extend its meaning in this way beyond the psychology of the individual, and to employ it as a term of history, raises – or, if you like, it begs – some very deep questions, questions which it will be quite impossible for me to argue.
 All I can do in the time remaining to me is to offer a few observations.

 In the first place, then, to use the word “impulse” at all in any context is to pass from a psychology of the conscious to a psychology of the unconscious, or sub-conscious, mind.
 It assumes what some would deny, that at least there is such a thing as unconscious mental movement or pressure.
 In the second place, to use it as a term of history implies much more.
 It implies, firstly, that the unconscious mind is super-individual and, secondly, that it has a history.
 Or, if we accept R. G. Collingwood’s view that the term “history” is only applicable to events accompanied by purposive thought, then we must say that the unconscious mind has, not so much a history as an evolution.
 In other words, we cannot conscientiously use the word “impulse” as a term of history, unless we assume that, in addition to the process we call “history of ideas,” there has been a history of the unconscious mind underlying those ideas.
 I generally call this an “evolution of consciousness,” since, as Herbert Spencer noticed, if we are going to associate unconsciousness with mind at all, we must just lump the logical contradiction.
 In his own words: “Mysterious as seems the consciousness of something which is yet out of consciousness, we are obliged to think it.”